Federal vs. State Immigration Laws

 Lawmakers in Arizona and Indiana directly challenged the 14th Amendment's provision granting automatic citizenship to those born on U.S. soil, proposing legislation that would do just that.
 Proponents of such laws argue that the amendment's interpretation should be narrowed to exclude children who are born in the U.S. to undocumented immigrants, positioning their controversial bills for eventual review by the U.S. Supreme Court.

 Nearly all state laws affecting immigration are challenged either through litigation by immigrants' rights and civil liberties groups or by the federal government.
 Provisions that require proof of citizenship or legal residence, in addition to directives for law enforcement to check the immigration status of those deemed "suspicious," have prompted lawsuits over perceived racial profiling.
 Critics say laws requiring a photo ID for voting, meanwhile, violate the Voting Rights Act of 1965.

-A lawsuit by the South Carolina Hispanic Leadership Council and other parties against the state of South Carolina alleges the state's latest immigration law (S.B.
+A lawsuit by the South Carolina Hispanic Leadership Council and other parties against the state of South Carolina alleged the state's latest immigration law (S.B.
 20) is unconstitutional.
-Among its grievances, plaintiffs claim the law's enforcement provision violates the U.S. Constitution's guarantee of equal protection and due process.
-The law requires state and local police to check the immigration status of any individual who is stopped was unconstitutional.
+Among its grievances, plaintiffs claimed the law's requirement that state and local police check the immigration status of any individual who is stopped was unconstitutional.
 The law was passed, but that provision was eliminated.